PatrickvanEwijk/UpperboundApproachesDuality/README.md

 ## Comparison
 See /jupyter_notebooks_main_analysis/.
 Two Notebooks are present based on each application.
-Please note that github authentication link has been depreciated.
+Please note that github authentication link has been removed due to security reasons.
 The result files have been stored in /resultfiles/.

 ## Additional analyses